This program is no longer running; the 2018-2019 job market season was its last.

 The Job Candidate Mentoring Program for Women in Philosophy matches job candidates with junior faculty mentors who have recently been on the market.
 The program provides mentoring and peer support to women candidates during their job search through videoconferencing and online forums.
-Visit this page for more information about how to get involved.

 Why start this program?